Infanticide: Australia

 Liz Conor's 2016 work, Skin Deep: Settler Impressions of Aboriginal Women, a culmination of 10 years of research, found that stories about Aboriginal women were told through a colonial lens of racism and misogyny.
 Vague stories of infanticide and cannibalism were repeated as reliable facts, and sometimes originated in accounts told by members of rival tribes about the other.
 She also refers to Daisy Bates' now contested accounts of such practices, reproaching some historians for accepting them too uncritically.

-The anthropologists Ronald Berndt and Catherine Berndt note that "infanticide does seem to have been practised occasionally almost all over Aboriginal Australia, but it cannot have been so frequent as Taplin ... and Bates ... suggest", while also cautioning that others "underestimated" its prevalence.
+Anthropologists Ronald and Catherine Berndt note that "infanticide does seem to have been practised occasionally almost all over Aboriginal Australia, but it cannot have been so frequent as Taplin ... and Bates ... suggest", while also cautioning that others "underestimated" its prevalence.
 The flesh of killed infants was sometimes eaten, but this was not always the case.
 Usually only parts of the body were eaten, in "the hope that the child will be born again, or that strength will accrue to another child".